Siege of Leith: The bombardment

 The English had brought some small cannon with them.
-Holinshed records that the carriages and shot for the large siege guns were landed on 10 April and the guns on the next day.
-The Scottish chronicle, the Diurnal of Occurrents, notes that 27 heavier English artillery pieces were shipped to "Figgate" at Portobello.
+Holinshed records that the carriages and shot for the large siege guns were landed on 10 April 1560 and the guns on the next day.
+The Scottish chronicle, the Diurnal of Occurrents, notes that 12 heavier English artillery pieces were emplaced to the east of Leith, with 15 smaller guns that had been transported by land.

 On 12 April, the French heard a rumour that the English believed they were underequipped, and their response was to give a salvo from their 42 cannon, killing 16 in the English camp.
 The large guns were ready on Sunday 14 April, Easter day, and the English bombardment began.
 The cannon were placed in batteries to the west and south of Leith.
 According to a later chronicle, the History of the Estate of Scotland, the besiegers' guns were placed at the same distance of "twoe fflight shott" from South Leith church as Mount Pelham.
 The chronicle calls the location "Clayhills".

 The English plan of Leith, dated 7 July 1560, marks the position of the "first battery" to the south west of the Church, lying in front of the later gun position called "Mount Somerset", at Pilrig.
 The French journal also mentions Pilrig as well as the entrenchment at Pelham, and a rumour that the newly arrived English great guns would be placed in the trenches on Hawkhill to the south.
 The French returned fire from cannon on the steeple of St Anthony's church, Logan's Bulwark, and the Sea Bulwark.

 John Lesley, Bishop of Ross, wrote that despite the bombardment, the French commanders and Father Andrew Leich celebrated Easter mass in South Leith Parish Church.
 During the service a cannonball passed harmlessly in through a window and out of the church door, while outside the air was thick with broken stone and plaster.
 This story was omitted from the contemporary Scots Language manuscript of Lesley's History.